Chart Color Schemes

 Cannonvale displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Cannonvale, as per the latest Census, consisted of 58.1% houses and 41.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Cannonvale was recorded at 20.9%, with the remaining dwellings either mortgaged (33.0%) or rented (46.1%).
-The median monthly mortgage repayment in the area was $1,713, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure for Cannonvale was $360, compared to Non-Metro Qld's $345.
+In Cannonvale, as per the most recent Census evaluation, 58.1% of dwellings were houses while 41.8% consisted of semi-detached homes, apartments, and other types.
+This contrasts with Regional Queensland's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Cannonvale stood at 20.9%, with mortgaged properties at 33.0% and rented ones at 46.1%.
+The median monthly mortgage repayment was $1,713, exceeding Regional Queensland's average of $1,655.
+Meanwhile, the median weekly rent in Cannonvale was $360, compared to Regional Queensland's $345.
 Nationally, Cannonvale's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing